 Mission 21 joins with the EYN (its partner church) and other partner organisations to support refugees with the bare necessities for survival and the returning families in rebuilding infrastructure and livehoods.
 Trauma work plays an important part here.
 Psychosocial support for traumatized individuals is a field of work that is tackled by only a few of the organisations involved.
 Services to meet the enormous demand for assistance are in very short supply.
 The conflict is having a particularly severe impact on women and children, and Mission 21 accords high priority to supporting these groups.

 The conflict region in northeast Nigeria is the home of the partner church EYN.
 Over 8000 of its members have died in the terror of militant groups.
-Nevertheless the members continue their work for peace.
+Nevertheless the members continue the promotion of peace.
 The partner church is anchored and accepted in the region - an important prerequisite for becoming active in the complex situation.

 Dialogue between Christians and Muslims